sjbrown/1kfa/resolution_cards/character_move_sheet.md

  * How do you focus, predict, or apply your wits?
 Flip Int

 GM Questions:
- * What new complication arises?
+ * What new complication or hazard arises?
  * What cost must be paid?
  * What disadvantage does this create?
  * What hard bargain or ugly choice must be made?